daniel235/Penguin/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+To use guppy basecaller you have to be a community member.

 ```
 Give examples